MicrosoftDocs/Viva/Viva/engage/ediscovery-engage.md

 ### How to query Viva Engage content

 You can find complete instructions on how to run eDiscovery queries on your Microsoft content on the [Microsoft Purview compliance portal](/purview/).
 While the portal doesn’t explicitly discuss Viva Engage, this process does surface Viva Engage content.
-To narrow your eDiscovery search results to include _only_ Viva Engage content, follow these step:
+To narrow your eDiscovery search results to include _only_ Viva Engage content, follow these steps:

 1. In your eDiscovery query, add a **Type** filter.
+1. Do one of the following:
     -  In eDiscovery, from the drop-down menu, select **Equals any of**, and then select the checkbox for **Yammer Messages**.
     :::image type="content" source="../media/engage/admin/query-type-ediscovery1.png" alt-text="Screenshot of how to filter an eDiscovery query to search on Engage content.":::